 Cuisinel eats, sleeps, and breathes cast iron cookware, so you can trust that they have a great product in their 10-inch pre-seasoned cast-iron skillet.
 Not too small and not too large, this skillet is the perfect size for baking a batch of cornbread or grilling a couple of steaks.
 Like most other cast iron skillets, it does a great job with heat distribution and retention and has been pre-seasoned upon arrival.

 How it differs from other brands is that this skillet comes with a silicone hot handle and a tempered glass lid that are oven safe up to 350 degrees!
 Whether you’re using it on a stove, in an oven, or on the grill, you don’t have to worry about the lid shattering or the silicone handle melting off.
-Also, take note -- if you need a bigger or smaller size, Cuisinel offers the same skillet in 8-inches and 12-inches and a rack for storage.
+This makes it perfect for those who are new to cooking with cast iron to ease them into the experience.
+Also, take note -- if you need a bigger or smaller size, Cuisinel offers the same skillet in 8-inches (opens in new tab) and 12-inches (opens in new tab) and a rack (opens in new tab)for storage.

 Lodge’s 5-quart cast iron skillet is great for people with large families or those who like to entertain big groups.
 It has two handles and is 12 inches in diameter.
 What makes this the best deep skillet is that it’s four inches deep which is nice if you’re cooking fried chicken or bread and want extra inches in depth to catch grease or cook more food.
 The cast iron domed lid is a bonus as it has tips on the underside that helps liquid condense, drip on the food, and moisten it to perfection.